Pharmacy Practice (PMPR)

 PMPR 358.
 Pharmacotherapeutic Issues in Women's Health.
 1 hour.

 Team taught case-based pharmacotherapeutic lecture course related to women's health.
-Course Information: Prerequisite(s): P3 class standing or consent of the instructor.
+Course Information: Prerequisite(s): PHAR 508.

 PMPR 359.
 Topics and Issues in Clinical Post-Graduate Training Programs.
 2 hours.

 Increases PharmD students' knowledge and professionalization about post-graduate training.
 Students will "shadow" residents or fellows during non-class times, overnight and weekends while the resident or fellow is on call.
-Course Information: Field work required.
-Prerequisite(s): Second or third year standing in the Doctor of Pharmacy program with good academic standing.
+Prerequisite(s): PHAR 501 and PHAR 502 and second or third year Doctor of Pharmacy student on the Chicago campus in good academic standing.
 Class Schedule Information: To be properly registered, students must enroll in one Clinical Practice and one Lecture.

 PMPR 360.
 Clinical Aspects of Drug Interactions, Metabolism and Pharmacogenetics.
 2 hours.